-Oils contain mostly fatty acids (saturated, unsaturated, monounsaturated and polyunsaturated).
-Unlike other vegetable oils, olive oil has more oleic acid (monounsaturated fatty acid) which makes it have a great resistance to oxidation.
-This is an important attribute because oxidation affects flavor and nutritional values of the oil.
+Oils contain mostly fatty acids (saturated, unsaturated, monounsaturated, and polyunsaturated).
+Unlike other vegetable oils, olive oil has more oleic acid (monounsaturated fatty acid) which makes it have a great oxidation resistance.
+This is an important attribute because oxidation affects the flavor and nutritional values of the oil.
 Oleic acid can be up to 83% of the composition of olive oil.
 It reduces LDL cholesterol (the bad cholesterol) which can create atherosclerotic plaque and increases the HDL cholesterol (the good one).
-There is no other natural oil to have such a big amount of monounsaturated fats as extra virgin olive oil.
+There is no other natural oil to have such a big amount of monounsaturated fats like extra virgin olive oil.

 Omega-3 and Omega-6 acids

 Olive oil contains both Omega-3 and Omega-6 fatty acids, which are essential acids for the human body.
 Olive oil is generally 10% linoleic acid (omega-6 oil) and less than 1% linolenic acid (an omega-3 oil).
 Omega-3 fatty acids are important in preventing cardiovascular diseases.